Police Benevolent Association of the City of New York: Adams Administration

 After the COVID-19 vaccine mandate for city employees was repealed, the PBA called for officers that were dismissed for noncompliance to be rehired and given back pay.
+In April 2024, the PBA launched a lawsuit against the Adams administration for implementing a policy banning the use of steroids and other performance enhancing drugs by NYPD officers.

-PBA Cards
+PBA cards

-The PBA issues cards to its officers that read “The bearer of this card is a supporter of the PBA, and you should try to extend every courtesy possible.”
+The PBA issues cards to its officers that read "The bearer of this card is a supporter of the PBA, and you should try to extend every courtesy possible."
 Prior to 2018, officers were allowed to receive a maximum of thirty cards and retired officers a maximum of twenty; this has since been reduced to twenty and ten, respectively.
-Sometimes referred to as "get out of jail free cards" or "courtesy cards," they are officially given out as a "public relations tool" and do not provide immunity from arrest.
-Citizens that claim to have used them say the cards have allowed them to avoid punishment for offenses.
-Other police unions also issue cards, including the Detectives Endowment Association and the Sergeants Benevolent Association.
+Sometimes referred to as "get out of jail free cards" or "courtesy cards," they are officially given out as a "public relations tool" which do not provide immunity from arrest, however citizens have claimed to use the cards to avoid punishment for offenses, and an officer was demoted for ticketing a card holder.
+Other New York City police unions also issue cards, including the Detectives Endowment Association and the Sergeants Benevolent Association.